Oval vs Round Diamond: Which one to choose?

 Oval and round cut both are curved diamonds but one might be more suitable to your own personal style statement than the other.
 An Oval cut diamond is suitable for you if you like a more grand diamond and you prioritize fire over the brilliance of your diamond.

-Designs You Should Consider Buying if you Prefer Oval-Cut Diamonds:
+Designs You Should Consider Buying if You Prefer Oval Cut Diamonds:

-Oval Bezel ringÂ
+Oval Bezel Ring

-A bezel diamond ring is a classical and evergreen design.
+A bezel set oval diamond ring is a classical and evergreen design.
 A bezel setting places more focus on the central diamond and generally an oval cut diamond looks clean and almost perfect in the setting.
-We assure you, a bezel setting with a paves-cut diamond band never fails to amaze.Â
+We assure you, that a bezel setting with a paves-cut diamond band never fails to amaze.

-Oval Cluster RingÂ
+Oval Cluster Ring

-A cluster ring setting is an absolute head turner because the presence of multiple diamonds gives extra dazzle to the diamond.
-You can choose to go with the same size of smaller diamonds or go ahead with a big central diamond surrounded by multiple smaller diamonds, both designs are quite stunning.Â
+A cluster ring setting is an absolute head-turner because the presence of multiple diamonds gives extra dazzle to the diamond.
+You can choose to go with the same size of smaller diamonds or go ahead with a big central diamond surrounded by multiple smaller diamonds, both designs are quite stunning.

 Oval Diamond Band Ring

 This ring basically plays with the band of the diamond and you can go ahead with different prong settings or you can use different effects like the bow-tie effect to give grandeur to the ring.
-You can choose to go with white platinum pave set band if the simple look is a little underwhelming.Â
+You can choose to go with a white platinum pave set band if the simple look is a little underwhelming.

-Oval Halo Ring
+Oval Diamond Halo Ring

-An Oval Halo Ring is a popular design because of the symmetry it offers.
+A halo oval diamond ring is a popular design because of the symmetry it offers.
 It adds extra drama to the central diamond by placing smaller diamond accents around the main central diamond.
-We suggest you go with a white platinum setting because it only adds to the brilliance of the whole design.Â
+We suggest you go with a white platinum setting because it only adds to the brilliance of the whole design.

-Oval Hidden Halo RingÂ
+Oval Hidden Halo Ring

 The hidden halo ring is a new adaptation of the classic halo ring design.
 The hidden halo ring consists of a halo beneath the diamond and this makes the diamond appear bigger from the side because the halo adds height to the central diamond.
-The hidden halo ring all adds extra sparkle on the side.Â
+The hidden halo ring adds extra sparkle on the side.

-Oval Solitaire RingÂ
+Oval Solitaire Ring

 The solitaire ring is the most widely bought engagement ring.
 It is one design that never goes out of fashion.
-The central oval diamond is the show stopper and if you have a higher carat diamond, then this design is the best to show it off.Â
+The central oval diamond is the show stopper and if you have a higher-carat diamond, then this design is the best to show it off.

-Oval Three Stone RingÂ
+Oval Three Stone Ring

-A three-stone ring works best with a four-prong setting.
-We suggest that along with the beautiful central oval diamond you chose rhombus-shaped diamond accents because they add width to the central diamond making it look bigger.
-The design is quite brilliant and beautiful.Â
+A three stone ring works best with a four-prong setting.
+We suggest that along with the beautiful central oval diamond you choose rhombus-shaped diamond accents because they add width to the central diamond making it look bigger.
+The design is quite brilliant and beautiful.

-Oval Vintage RingÂ
+Oval Vintage Ring

 An Oval cut diamond is one of the best-suited diamonds for vintage and old designs.
 Vintage designs often had a pave set or dome set band with small milgrain details along with diamond accents complimenting the central diamond.
-Vintage rings also often sport minor nature-related details that look exquisite on a diamond ring.Â
+Vintage rings also often sport minor nature-related details that look exquisite on a diamond ring.

-Designs You Should Consider Buying if you Prefer Round-Cut Diamonds:
+Designs You Should Consider Buying if you Prefer Round Cut Diamonds:

-Round Bezel RingÂ
+Round Bezel Ring

 A round-cut bezel ring is suited for both men and women.
 It is one of the very few engagement ring designs which is unisex and looks great on both.
 The classical way to go about bezel diamond rings is a plain gold band with a round-cut diamond.

-Round Cluster RingÂ
+Round Cluster Ring

 A round cluster diamond ring comes in many variations.
 You can go with a single central large diamond or choose multiple colored diamonds along with a big central diamond.
-Cluster rings tend to have higher brilliance and fire due to the presence of multiple diamonds and you can choose other band designs.Â
+Cluster rings tend to have higher brilliance and fire due to the presence of multiple diamonds and you can choose other band designs.

-Round Diamond BandÂ
+Round Diamond Band

 Round diamond bands are yet another design that is suitable for men and women.
 They are quite contemporary and offer many variations as well.
 The three most popular settings with this design are gypsy settings, channel settings, and pave cut settings.
-The metals to go with this design are white gold and platinum.Â
+The metals to go with this design are white gold and platinum.

-Round Halo RingÂ
+Round Halo Ring

 The round halo ring is a simple clean design with a lot of dazzle and great diamond accents to add to that dazzle.
 It is often said to be one of the best designs there are for an engagement ring.
 You also can customize the design on your own by selecting a fancy band style.